PiepsC/piepscave/content/creative/Negen/Negen.md

 ## The goal

 The goal in Negen is to obtain *complete* spirals.
 A spiral is considered complete when there exists a *path* where a node is reached more than once.
-A path is a set of directional sequences where each next sequence is the predecessor of the former, unless it is the first sequence.
+A path is a set of *directional sequences* where each next sequence is the predecessor (i.e. shares a node) of the former, unless it is the first sequence.
 No single directional sequence in a path may have two directional interpretations.
 Oof!
 That sounds complicated.
 Fortunately it really is not.
 Below is an illustration of a spiral that has a path where nodes can be reached more than once, and a path that has no possible interpretation of a path with the same property:

 | ![Negen](content/creative/Negen/Paths.jpg) |
 | :--: |